msgallant/MySql-server-example/README.md

 This program has create, delete, fetch and update functionality with a MySQL server.

+## How to run:
+1. cd MySql-server-example
+2. npm install
+3. run npm start
+4. open a new terminal and do cd MySql-server-example/server and then run npm init and press enter to all questions.
+5. npm install mysql express

 ## Available Scripts

 In the project directory, you can run: